dev-servers/fe-assignment/README.md

 ### Evaluation Criteria

--   Design implemented according to attached files using Angular Components
+-   Design implemented according to attached files using React Components
 -   Design must be responsive and meet all media sizes
 -   Routing implemented (list, detail) + bookmarking
 -   Connect to API - Movies retrieved, JSON parsed, grouped by category